MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

     >
     > The Readiness Checker uses `stampEndpoint` (region and domain) to build a pointer to existing certificates that the certificate type requires.
 For example, for deployment certificates, "portal" is prepended by the tool.
 So `portal.east.azurestack.contoso.com` is used in certificate cloning, and `sso.appservices.east.azurestack.contoso.com` is used for app services.

-1. Declare the path to an existing output directory.
-For example, run:
+1. Declare the path to an existing output directory:

     ```powershell
     $outputDirectory = "$ENV:USERPROFILE\Documents\AzureStackCSR"